Oklahoma School of Science and Mathematics: History

 In June 2012, Dr. Manning retired from her position as president, and was succeeded by Dr. Frank Y.H.
 Wang.
 During his tenure, Dr. Wang increased contributions to the OSSM Foundation Faculty Endowment from $4.2 million to $10 million.

 On May 31, 2013, the 54th Oklahoma Legislature passed SB 1131, authored by Senator Clark Jolley, and signed into law by Governor Mary Fallin.
 The bill allows OSSM to accept out-of-state students for up to 10 percent of the student population and charge them tuition.
 It also allows the school to rent out its facilities, and create summer programs & workshops for which tuition and fees could be charged.
 Dr. Wang helped create the bill in an effort to generate a new revenue stream, to make up for money lost to severe cuts in state funding.

 In June 2021, Dr. Wang announced he will retire at the end of the 2021-22 school year.
+After Wang's retirement, founding president Edna Manning returned to OSSM to serve as interim president for the 2022-2023 school year, until the succession of Tony Cornforth, OSSM's third president, to the role in June 2023.

+Tony Cornforth was unanimously selected by the OSSM board as the school’s third president.
+At the time of his appointment, Cornforth’s highest awarded degree was a 2002 master’s degree in mathematics from the University of Oklahoma, making him the first president in OSSM’s history to not hold a doctorate degree (his predecessor Frank Wang held a Ph.D. in mathematics from MIT; founding president Edna Manning held an Ed.D.).